RedisLabs/redislabs-docs/content/platforms/kubernetes/upgrading-kubernetes-with-operator.md

 Rolling updates allow deployments’ updates to take place with zero downtime by incrementally updating Pods’ Redis Enterprise Cluster instances with new ones.

-The following illustrations depict how a rolling update occurs:
+The following illustrations show how a rolling update is done:

 - Each hexagon represents a node
 - Each box represents a Pod